Skip to main content

 • Will it cost me?

-No. Employers are however encouraged to top-up pay where the Reservist’s military pay is less than the normal civilian pay.
+Employers are encouraged to top-up pay where the Reservist’s military pay is less than the normal civilian pay, however, this is not mandatory.

 • Can I terminate their employment?